RC2014Z80/RC2014/ROMs/HexLoadr/README.md

 # HexLoadr

-The goal of this extension to the standard RC2014 boot sequence is to load an arbitrary program in Intel HEX format into an arbitrary location in the Z80 address space, and allow you to start the program from Nascom Basic.
+The goal of this extension to the standard RC2014 boot ROM sequence is to load an arbitrary program in Intel HEX format into an arbitrary location in the Z80 address space, and allow you to start and use your program from Nascom Basic.

 There are are several stages to this process.

-1. Reserve space for your assembly program if required.
+1. Reserve space for your assembly program, if required, during the cold start.
 2. Reset the RC2014, and select the HexLoadr from the `(C|W|H)` options.
 3. Then the HexLoadr program will initiate and look for your program's Intel HEX formatted information on the serial interface.
 4. Once the final line of the HEX code is read, the HexLoadr will return to Nascom Basic.